qmk/qmk_firmware/keyboards/mechlovin/olly/orion/keymaps/via/readme.md

-# The VIA keymap for infinity87.5
+# The VIA keymap for Olly Orion